 The Intergenerational Club is made up of 6th, 7th and 8th grade students at VMMS and senior citizens from the community.
 Members meet once a month during the school day to do various activities that aim to bridge the gap between generations.
 The students benefit from these seniors’ life experiences and the seniors get a chance to interact with middle school students.
 They both gain an appreciation and better understanding of each other.
 The students apply for the Intergenerational Club by filling out an application during the month of September.
 It is a very popular club and there are many applicants for membership so students are encouraged to apply early and maintain all standards set forth in the student planner.

 Music is a wonderful way for students to develop character and a sense of work ethic.
 Veterans Memorial Middle School offers a number of music classes for our students.
 Being a member of chorus or strings class allows students to gain experience as vocalists or instrumentalists and an appreciation for many forms and styles of music.
 Students learn musicianship, instrumentation, composition, solo and ensemble singing and playing.
 Students have and opportunity to showcase their talent in the winter or spring concerts as well as other scheduled public performances.
 Being part of the chorus or strings program will be an invaluable experience for participating students.
-Any student wishing to sign up for chorus or string ensemble should speak to Mrs. Strouse or visit the guidance office.
+Any student wishing to sign up for chorus or string ensemble should visit the guidance office.

 Chorus- Chorus class meets everyday during school hours.
 Students may elect to take chorus for a minimum of two consecutive marking periods (1 & 2 or 3 & 4) in place of a regular encore class (art, computers, home economics, or foreign language).
 Students may also elect to participate in chorus for the entire year in place of a regular encore class.